-FAUST (1926,1 hr 46 min)
+FAUST (1926, 1 hr 46 min)

 F. W. Murnau, Director; Cinematography, Carl Hoffmann, Cinematography; Karl Freund, Camera; Sets and costume design, Robert Herlth and Walter Röhrig, Werner Richard Heymann, original composer.
 This was Murnau’s last film before he emigrated to California, where he made another four films, including Sunrise, before his death in 1931 in a car crash.

-A new score composed by Jean Hasse
+Full orchestra score composed by Jean Hasse (2025)

 Premiered by the South West Ensemble (CoMA South West and Bristol-based players - 23 musicians)